What Are Key Performance Indicators

 - KPIs may be reviewed and monitored by one manager in smaller organizations, and by a safety team or delegated to subject matter experts in larger organizations;

 - KPIs can be monitored via a data metric like a leading indicator, or via a classification system;

-- KPI goals work well when comparing to the previous year of operations to ensure continuous improvement; and
+- KPI goals work well when compared to the previous year of operations to ensure continuous improvement; and

-- You can use an aviation safety software to automatically monitor KPI performance.
+- You can use aviation safety software to automatically monitor KPI performance.

 If you are having difficulty monitoring or reviewing the performance of a KPI, it indicates that the KPI probably is not an ideal, SMART metric, and should be updated.

 More KPIs do not mean better.
 You should have a list of KPIs with a length that is commiserated with your list of safety objectives.
 If you have 12 safety objectives for the current year, you might have a list of KPIs that is 10-15 metrics or classifications.

 Too many KPIs dilute the effectiveness and defeat the purpose of key performance indicators.
 Too few KPIs and you are probably not monitoring an area of the critical safety performance of your SMS.